 In September 2017, Tim Cook said the iPhone X would "set the path for technology for the next decade."
-Halfway through that decade, it looks like Cook was right.
+All these years later, it looks like Cook was right.

 "We have great respect for these words," he said, "and we don't use them lightly."

 It was the last thing announced at the 2017 iPhone event, which means it followed a long segment introducing the iPhone 8.
 That was the big release, that was what Apple initially appeared to be devoting the presentation to, but then it pulled the rug out from its own new creation.

 Very few who saw the iPhone X unveiling shrugged and decided they would prefer the iPhone 8.